-The ITP is of great benefit to students, as they work in a class of only high aptitude peers, with teachers of high renown.
+The ITP is of great benefit to students as they work in a class of only high-aptitude peers, with teachers of high renown.
 Aside from the training and social experiences gained, involvement in the ITP introduces students to the School’s culture and its unique training programme.
-The ITP serves as the most advantageous preparation for possible study in The Australian Ballet School’s Full-Time Programme commencing at the age of approximately 13/14 (Level 4).
+The ITP serves as the most advantageous preparation for possible study in The Australian Ballet School’s Full-Time Programme, which commences at the age of approximately 13/14 (Level 4).

 *Please note, Levels 1-3 are not accredited courses.

-Who is part of the Interstate/International Training Programme?
+Who is part of the Intra/Interstate/International Training Programme?

-Students aged 8-13 (age taken as at 30 June of auditioning year for possible enrollment in the following year) are selected via audition only.
+Students aged 8-13 (age taken as at 30 June of auditioning year) are selected via audition only.
 Further information about how to audition can be found here.
-There are approximately 300 students across Australia and overseas involved in the Interstate/International Training Programme.
+There are approximately 300 students across Australia and overseas involved in the ITP.

 How does the ITP operate?